 Common Diseases for Cumin

 - Powdery mildew, which appears as a whitish deposit on the tops of leaves.
 It occurs when plants are too close together in cool, humid conditions, and it can inhibit seed formation.
-You can treat it with neem oil; a mixture of baking soda, mineral oil and soap; or hydrogen peroxide.
+You can treat it with horticultural oil.

 - Alternaria blight typically occurs during the flowering stage when conditions are too humid, and it can also inhibit seed formation.
 Avoid overwatering and when you do water, avoid getting the leaves wet.

 - Fusarium wilt is a fungal disease that lives in the soil and seeds and causes the leaves to turn yellow and wilt, and the plants often die.
 This disease has no cure, and infected plants should be removed.
 Prevent this disease by harvesting seeds as soon as they ripen.

 - Bespoke Spices: The Long and Fascinating History of Cumin - From the Bible to the Ottoman Turks

 - Gardener's Path: How to Grow and Care For Cumin in Your Garden